Best Gifts for Nurses: No Special Occasion Required!

 Find out what they like to do, or even what they want to know more about.
 Maybe they want to learn to make home brew or they want to take up watercolor paintings.
 Perhaps they plan to run a marathon.
 Whatever it is, show your love and support by finding gifts that allow them to make the most of their time away from work.

-No matter if the gift is big or small—show your nurse that you care!
+No matter if the act is big or small—show that you care!

 You don’t need to spend a lot on a gift for your nurse.
 A bar of dark chocolate or a copy of their favorite magazine do the trick.
 And some of the best gifts for nurses cost nothing: an extra hour of sleep, a big hug, or a simple “Thanks for all you do” can mean more than anything.